yanurag994/AWCC/README.md

 ```
 and Bind it to  a key preferrably F5

-Q: I am a amd user the fan cmds dont work
+Q: I am a amd user the fan cmds dont work?

-Ans:
-Use a text editor to find a replace in file named `/include/fans.cpp` and then build
+Ans:Use a text editor to find a replace in file named `/include/fans.cpp` and then build

 Find -> AMWW